mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 ## Written in TypeScript

-As Microsoft already published, [AngularJS 2.0 is written in extended version of TypeScript, called AtScript](http://blogs.msdn.com/b/typescript/archive/2015/03/05/angular-2-0-built-on-typescript.aspx).
+As Microsoft already published, [AngularJS 2.0 is written in TypeScript](http://blogs.msdn.com/b/typescript/archive/2015/03/05/angular-2-0-built-on-typescript.aspx).
 There are a couple of advantages using strongly typed language and a couple of more advantages using exactly TypeScript.
 By "extended version of TypeScript" I mean, TypeScript with added annotations (similar to the annotations in Java).

 ![JavaScript Dialects](/images/js-dialects-ven.png)